litmuschaos/chaos-runner/README.md

 ## Further Improvements

-- The Go Chaos Runner is in alpha stage with further improvements coming soon!!
+- The Go Chaos Runner is in beta stage with further improvements coming soon!!